Dihedral monodromy of cone spherical metrics: Spherical structures in genus zero

 \subsection{Co-axial case}

 In this section, we consider geometric structures whose monodromy group is contained in the group of rotations around an axis.
-In particular, it could be finite rotation group (if angles of non-integer singularities belong to $\pi\mathbb{Q}$ for example).
+In particular, it could be a finite rotation group (if the angles of the non-integer singularities belong to $\pi\mathbb{Q}$ for example).

-Theorem~1 in \cite{Er} gave a complete classification of distribution of angles that are realized with a co-axial monodromy.
+Theorem~1 in \cite{Er} gave a complete classification of the arrays of angles that are realized by a spherical metric with a co-axial monodromy.